Join us for Summer 2015, June 15-July 10

-The College of Visual and Performing Arts at The University of Montana is pleased to present the 23rd annual summer Creative Pulse: Master's Degree in Integrated Arts and Education Graduate Program for educators and education administrators.
+The College of Visual and Performing Arts at The University of Montana is pleased to present the annual summer Creative Pulse: Master's Degree in Integrated Arts and Education program for educators and education administrators.
 The Creative Pulse has had a long and successful history since its initial offering in 1990.
 The program is specifically designed to develop Master Teachers in the Arts and Humanities, but is not limited to those areas.

-The program consists of ten one-week, afternoon seminars, divided between two summer sessions.
-Morning studio apprenticeships, offered each week, compliment the more academic afternoon courses, and allow students a "hands-on" opportunity to work with practicing artists on additional areas of artistic expression.
+The program consists of eight one-week seminars divided between two summer sessions, and a field project and online component between the first and second summers.
+Studio apprenticeships allow students a "hands-on" opportunity to work with practicing artists on additional areas of artistic expression.
 The Master of Art degree culminates with a final creative project following the second summer.

 Creative Pulse students come from varied backgrounds and places.
 The majority are elementary, middle and high school teachers.
 Some are classroom teachers; others teach visual art, music, writing, drama.
 We have shop teachers, Spanish, technology, interior design and costumers, even a zoo educator.
 The varied backgrounds and expertise our students bring contribute to a rich, diverse culture.